 Will students from EU member states still be able to apply for UK student loans or grants?

-Current university students from the EU and those applying to courses starting in 2017–18 and 2018-19 will not see any changes to their loan eligibility or fee status.
+Current university students from the EU and those applying to courses starting in 2018-19 will not see any changes to their loan eligibility or fee status.
 This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU.

 This has also been confirmed in separate statements from across all UK nations (England, Wales, Scotland and Northern Ireland)